 AFIA’s Leah Wilkinson discusses what the Food Safety Modernization Act has meant for the animal feed industry and what to expect in the future.

-Wilkinson: So, when the pandemic really came to the forefront in the middle of March, there were physical inspections that were happening by both the state and federal regulators, and that pretty much came to a halt once the shutdown orders that were happening across the states.
-So, while those haven’t come back fully, there still are inspections that are happening, mostly at the state level.
-So, FDA has not ramped up at all into its what’s expected to be its normal level of FSMA inspections, but that doesn’t mean that our facilities are not in compliance with the regulation.
-It’s our responsibility to be in compliance every day whether an inspector is there or not, and to be prepared for those inspections at any time, because that’s our responsibility to be in compliance with the law and the regulations, and that’s what we do.
+“While those haven’t come back fully, there still are inspections that are happening, mostly at the state level,” she said.
+“But that doesn’t mean our facilities are not in compliance with the regulation.
+It’s our responsibility to be in compliance every day, whether an inspector is there or not, and to be prepared for those inspections at any time.”